jdidion/autoclick/README.md

 ### Docstring utilization

-AutoClick uses the [docparse](https://github.com/jdidion/docparse) library to parse the docstrings of command functions and composites to extract help text.
-Note that currently docparse only supports Google-style docstrings.
+AutoClick uses the [docstring_parser](https://github.com/rr-/docstring_parser) library to parse the docstrings of command functions and composites to extract help text.
+The parser supports ReST, Google, and Numpydoc-style docstrings.

 ```python
 # test.py